Alexander Erler: 2023: Major and Masters debuts & first win, Second ATP 500 title, top 35

 At the 2023 Australian Open the pair Erler/Miedler made their Grand Slam debut where they defeated tenth seeds Rohan Bopanna and Matthew Ebden.

 At the ATP 500 Mexican Open Miedler won his third title with compatriot Erler defeating en route top seeds Wesley Koolhof and Neal Skupski.
 Erler made his Masters debut with Miedler at the 2023 Miami Open.

 At the 2023 Grand Prix Hassan II the pair Erler/Miedler reached the final defeating fifth seeds Maxime Cressy and Albano Olivetti.
 They lost in the final to Andrea Vavassori and Marcelo Demoliner.

 They won their fourth title at the 2023 BMW Open in Munich, Germany.

 At the 2023 Generali Open Kitzbühel, they won their fifth doubles title.

-2024: Three doubles titles
+2024–2026: Four doubles titles

-Partnering Andreas Mies, Erler won the doubles title at the Generali Open in Kitzbühel, defeating Constantin Frantzen and Hendrik Jebens in the final.
+Partnering Andreas Mies, Erler won the doubles title at the 2024 Generali Open in Kitzbühel, defeating Constantin Frantzen and Hendrik Jebens in the final.

-In October he won back-to-back doubles titles partnering Lucas Miedler, claiming the European Open in Antwerp followed by the Vienna Open.
+In October 2024, he won back-to-back doubles titles partnering Lucas Miedler, claiming the European Open in Antwerp followed by the Vienna Open.

+Playing alongside Robert Galloway, Erler won the 2025 Stockholm Open, defeating Vasil Kirkov and Bart Stevens in the final.
+They were also runners-up at the 2026 Auckland Open and 2026 Mexican Open.

 Doubles performance timeline

-Current through the 2025 Wimbledon Championships.
+Current through the 2026 Mexican Open.